theron-wang/otr4j/README.md

   * ☐ Ability to define own, customized-per-network `phi` (shared session state) implementer addition for the `t` value calculation.
   _Under consideration as part of the [OTRv4 client implementation recommendations](https://github.com/otrv4/otrv4-client-imp-recommendations/issues/3)._
   * ☐ Evaluate whether there really is an advantage to having `OtrEngineHost` calls specify a session instance.
 (Does it make sense to make the distinction?)
+  * ☐ Evaluate cases of `OtrException` being thrown.
+Reduce number of cases where user has to handle an exception without there being a real resolution.

 ## Operational